Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 Be cautious of giving your number to Tuk-tuk drivers

-When you find a friendly, helpful and, most importantly, trustworthy tuk-tuk driver, it makes complete sense to use them again.
-However, I would be cautious about what ones you give your number to.
+When you find a friendly, helpful, and most importantly, trustworthy tuk-tuk driver, it makes complete sense to use them again.
+However, I would be cautious about whom you give your number to.

-While most are harmless, they will probably start texting you and it can get annoying.
-I had one driver message me constantly asking whether I needed to go anywhere and another one message me out of the blue asking me if I was on my period?!
-I know there are some religious places women are not allowed to visit on their period, but I hadn’t asked this driver to take us anywhere, and he was located in a town that I had left a week prior.
+While most are harmless, they will likely start texting you, and it can become annoying.
+I had one driver message me constantly asking whether I needed to go anywhere, and another one message me out of the blue asking me if I was on my period?!
+I know there are some religious places where women are not allowed to visit during their period, but I hadn’t asked this driver to take us anywhere, and he was located in a town that I had left a week prior.

 Something I noticed about some of the tuk-tuk drivers in Sri Lanka and many of the men, in general, is that they can sometimes mistake friendliness for flirtation.